Quick Answer

 The enforcement timeline has also changed.
 The time limit for enforcement action increased to 10 years from completion of works.
 For Building Regulations contraventions, there is now no time limit on prosecution.
 Work you did five years ago could come back to bite you if it does not meet the standards.

-This is a similar pattern to the CIS penalties regime, where small mistakes can snowball into significant financial consequences.
+This is a similar pattern to the CIS penalties regime, where small mistakes can snowball into serious financial consequences.
 The lesson is the same: get the paperwork right the first time.

 Insurance implications and cost changes

 The BSA has shifted the insurance landscape for construction professionals.
-The good news is that the Professional Indemnity Insurance (PII) market is broadly improving for SMEs with clean claims records, with double-digit rate reductions available.
+The Professional Indemnity Insurance (PII) market is broadly improving for SMEs with clean claims records, with double-digit rate reductions available.

-The bad news is that the Act has widened liability exposure in several ways.
+But the Act has widened liability exposure in several ways, and that is where the costs stack up.

 Key insurance impacts